KIT-CMS/MSSMvsSMRun2Legacy/README.md

 ## Adaptions needed for job submission via htcondor

-The following line file [CombineToolBase.py](https://github.com/KIT-CMS/CombineHarvester/blob/master/CombineTools/python/combine/CombineToolBase.py#L33) from the CombineHarvester package needs to be updated to be able to run on htcondor batch systems with the following configuration snippet:
+The following line in file [CombineToolBase.py](https://github.com/KIT-CMS/CombineHarvester/blob/master/CombineTools/python/combine/CombineToolBase.py#L33) from the CombineHarvester package needs to be updated to be able to run on htcondor batch systems with the following configuration snippet:

 **ETP batch system**